 - International applicants: If your first language is not English, please submit your official scores from an English Proficiency Exam, either Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), Pearson Test of English (PTE) or the Cambridge C1 Advanced (C1 Advanced) scores.
 The institutional code is 6875.

 Dec.
-8, 2019 is the deadline for applicants residing in the U.S. to be considered for the formal interview weekend between Jan.
-30–Feb.
-26, 2020 leading to admission Fall 2020.
+7, 2022 is the deadline for applicants residing in the U.S. to be considered for the formal interview process leading to admission Fall 2023.
 An application is not complete until all requested information has been received.
 We will continue to review applications if they arrive past the deadline, but admittance will depend upon remaining positions.
 All late applications must still be submitted in full to the MU Graduate School.
 International applicants will be interviewed by phone or Skype in February and March.

 Frequently asked questions